Frances Fox Piven papers

 Conditions Governing Access

 New, unprocessed accessions are closed until processed; Piven's personal correspondence is closed for fifty years from its date of creation; and letters of reference are closed for twenty years from their date of creation.
-Original AV materials may not be used; research use copies must be made.

 Conditions Governing Use